flyingoctopus/resume/README.md

 ## Overview

-This project creatively showcases and dynamically generates my resume.
-It is written in Ruby as a professional PDF and markdown resume generator, provides an interactive shell for users to explore various functionalities, and even includes a text adventure game inspired by classic Infocom games like Zork.
+This project creatively showcases how awesome I am, and it dynamically generates my resume! written in Ruby, it is a professional PDF and markdown resume generator, interactive shell, and text adventure game inspired by classic Infocom games like Zork.
 Take a look at [vincent_vanhaaff_resume.rb](vincent_vanhaaff_resume.rb) to see how it all comes together!

 ## Project Structure